obsidian-level-maker/Obsidian/README.txt

   You should use a Source Port to play the levels, because the original DOOM.EXE, DOOM2.EXE (etc..) may not cope with the architecture which OBLIGE creates.
-For example, you might get the dreaded "Visplane Overflow" error, which is fatal.
+For example, you might get the "Visplane Overflow" error, which quits the game.

 STATUS OF EACH GAME